Vyral/base-template/_posts/2020-08-13-whats-the-latest-data-from-our-market.md

 ---
 layout: post
 title: What’s the Latest Data From Our Market?
-date: 2020-08-11 00:00:00
+date: 2020-08-13 00:00:00
 tags:
   - Real Estate
   - Market Update
+excerpt: >-
-excerpt: Here’s what the latest stats say about our July real estate market.
+  Find out what the media still isn’t saying about the Calgary region's real estate sales.
 enclosure:
 pullquote: There’s an opportunity in every market.
 enclosure_type: video/mp4